tdwg/website/content/pages/conferences/2022/index.md

 ### COVID updates

-The Ministry of Foreign Affairs for the Republic of Bulgaria has provided the [following guidance](https://www.mfa.bg/en/customnews/main/24737) last updated 30 April 2022.
+The Ministry of Foreign Affairs for the Republic of Bulgaria has provided the [following guidance](https://www.mfa.bg/en/customnews/main/24737) last updated 1 May 2022.
 [Additional information](https://reopen.europa.eu/en/map/BGR/7001) is available from the European Union.

 The Grand Hotel Millenium Sofia includes in its [hotel policies](https://grandhotelmillenniumsofia.bg/hotel-policies/), information specific to the conference venue and hotel, detailed further in "[Millenium Prime](https://grandhotelmillenniumsofia.bg/millennium-prime/)."

+TDWG now has a [liability disclaimer and release](https://www.tdwg.org/about/liability-disclaimer/) policy regarding COVID-19 and relevant to in-person conference attendees.

 ### Travel insurance